A review of violent events involving militant Islamist groups in Africa over the past year reveals several notable observations:

 - The number of fatalities linked to militant Islamist group activity in Africa has declined in the first half of 2017, continuing a downward trend since 2015.

-- Still, events involving the two groups have accounted for 3,178 fatalities in 2017.
+- Still, events involving the two groups have accounted for a reported 3,178 fatalities in 2017.

-- Al Shabaab continues to be most lethal militant Islamist group in Africa with 1,831 fatalities linked to its activities in the first half of 2017.
+- Al Shabaab continues to be the militant Islamist group in Africa linked to the most fatalities (1,831) in the first half of 2017.
+Al Shabaab is also associated with more violent events than any other militant Islamist group in Africa during this period (610).

 - ISIS continues to face challenges in establishing itself in Africa.